Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 We have to go back to Ubud, the Godimundi have their flight to New Zealand the day after tomorrow.
 We have a lot of tiredness on our legs, I cannot bend my knees after that ten kilometers of crazy descent.

 We make the main road which is quite busy and there is not much to see, besides the wide black sand beach near Padangbai.
-Antonio and Mamma mia are always closer, we have to make it.
-We imagine ourselves sitting at the table with a plate of goat’s sauce tagliatelle in front of us and ride fast.
+Antonio and Mamma Mia are always closer, we have to make it.
+We imagine ourselves sitting at the table with a plate of goat’s sauce tagliatelle in front of us and riding fast.
 We arrive right at dinner time.

 What to pack for a cycling holiday in Bali